VictorTaelin/absal-ex/README.md

 9. Invalid state

 To solve that problem, I perform the reduction in two steps.

+### First step: redex()

-The first step, `redex()`, just applies those local rewrite rules to active pairs:
+The first step, `redex()`, applies those updated rewrite rules:

 ![](local_rewrites.PNG)

-They're actually local because P, Q, R and S (i.e., ports on different nodes) aren't affected.
-As such, nodes on the neighborhoods of an active pair keep pointing to the old, rewritten nodes, but that location now points to where those ports should point.
+They're similar to the ones I drawn before, but now they're actually local because ports on the neighborhoods of active pairs (i.e., P, Q, R and S) aren't affected.
+Instead, they keep pointing to the same location, but that location now points to where those ports should point.
 Consequently, rewritten nodes can't erased yet: instead, they are kept on memory as temporary "redirection nodes".

+### Second step: visit()

 The second step, `visit()`, takes place after the first one (i.e., a global synchronization).
-It spawns one thread for each neighbor port of the active pair (thus, 4 threads).
-Each one travels through the graph until it finds a port in a non-redirection node.
+It spawns one thread for each neighbor port of the active pair (thus, 4).
+Each thread travels through the graph until it finds a port in a non-redirection node.
 Then, it rewrites its starting port to point to its final port.
-Those threads also mark the redirection nodes they visit for garbage collection; that just means that space is free and can be allocated by a duplication rule.
-Finally, if starting and ending ports have an `A` label, then that thread activates the step 1 again for that active pair.
+It also marks the redirection nodes it visits for garbage collection (that just means that space is free and can be allocated by a duplication rule).
+Finally, if starting and ending ports have an `A` label, then it activates the step 1 again for that active pair.
 Here is an example:

 ![](local_rewrites_ex.JPG)

 Notice that, on the first step, `redex()`, two threads rewrite nodes `B-C` and `D-E` locally.
-Their effect areas don't intersect, and nodes `A` and `F` aren't affected, for example.
+Their effect areas don't intersect, so the thread rewritting `B-C` won't touch `D-E`, and nodes `A` and `F` aren't affected at all.
 Nodes `B`, `C`, `D` and `E` become redirection nodes.
-The second step, `visit()`, is, then, responsible for completing the rewrite, collecting garbage nodes and starting step 1 again if new active pairs are present.
-On it, 8 threads start walking through the graph starting from ports `Ab, Ac, Db, Dc, Cb, Cc, Fb, Fc` respectivelly (here, `Ab` represents port `B` of node `A`).
-The thread starting from `Ab`, for example, walks through this path: `Ab -> Bc -> Db -> Fc`.
+The second step, `visit()`, is, then, responsible for completing the rewrite, freeing redirection nodes and starting step 1 again if new active pairs are present.
+Since `redex()` had two threads, `visit()` will need 8 threads.
+Those walk through the graph looking for non-redirection nodes, starting from ports `Ab, Ac, Db, Dc, Cb, Cc, Fb, Fc` (here, `Ab` represents port `B` of node `A`).
+As an example, the thread starting from `Ab` walks through this path: `Ab -> Bc -> Db -> Fc`.
 When it arrives at `Fc` (a non-redirection node), it connects `Ab` to it.
-It also marks nodes `B` and `D` for garbage collection.
+It also frees nodes `B` and `D`.
 Finally, since `Ab <-> Fc` isn't an active pair, it stops.
 If it was `Aa <-> Fa` instead, it would start a `redex()` thread for it.

 This algorithm is implemented on the [branch `parallel_test_3` of the absal-rs repository](https://github.com/moon-project/absal-rs/tree/parallel-test-3).
 The OpenCl code is on `main.rs`.
 Despite being a GPU newbie and probably doing a lot of innefficient things (like using `atomic_inc()` to implement global stacks, and reading data from the GPU between each kernel call), I managed to achive about 16m rewrites/s on Intel Iris Graphics 550, exactly the same performance I got on my sequential Rust implementation in a 3.3 GHZ Intel Core i7.
 My hope is that an expert in GPUs would be able to improve that number considerably.